 Summary

 This is the first session in a series of 10 labs covering various aspects of programming in C++; ranging from the most basic examples to more complicated topics.
-Most things covered in the theoretical course notes will be applied in practice during these sessions.
+Most of the things covered in the theoretical course notes will be applied in practice during these sessions.
 For starters, you'll see an introduction to the more practical aspects of the labs: setting up the programming environment, version control, etc.

 Practical remarks